sofiadecuadra/Expensify-Backend/README.md

 ## Introduction

-Expensify App is a monolithic app developed in the context of Software Architecture in Practice.
+Monolithic backend developed in the context of Human-Computer Interaction.